delapuente/spaceonrails/README.md

 The git project has X tags matching the different stages of the project:

  0. `v0-plain` is the starting point.
 All the navigation is handled by the rails application and not even CSS has been applied yet.

- 1. `v1-css` is the second stage of maturity of the HTML5 application.
-CSS has been applied but the navigation continues being synchronous and template driven via server `*.erb` files.
+ 1. `v1-css` is a little evolution over the starting point.
+Some advanced CSS has been applied but the navigation continues being synchronous and template driven via server `*.erb` files.

+ 2. `v2.1-router` starts the web application providing the `webapp` folder as well as the skeleton for the router module (`webapp/js/router.js`).

+ 3. `v2.2-template` continues with the web application by providing the skeleton for the template processor (`webapp/js/template.js`), a little software to manipulate the DOM.

- 2. `v2.1-static` introduces the third evolution of the blog.
-It is being converted into a web application and the skeleton is provided into the `webapp` folder.
+ 4. `v2.3-webservice` introduces the final stage of the web application and provide the skeleton for the different controllers for each blog section (`webapp/js/controllers/`).
+Each controller will modify the model by using a REST API provided by the server in rails.

- 2. `v2.3-ajax` is the last evolution of the blog.
-All the navigation has been replaced by asynchronous HTTP requests and DOM & history manipulation via JS and HTML5 APIs.
- 3. `v3-testsuite` adds the test suite required to validate our architecture.
+ 5. `v3-testsuite` adds the test suite required to validate our architecture.

- 4. `v4-done` implements the architecture and passes the test suite.
+ 6. `v4-done` implements the architecture and passes the test suite.

-**NOTE**: At this moment, only `v0-plain`, `v1-css` and `v2-ajax` are available.
+**NOTE**: At this moment, only `v0-plain`, `v1-css` and `v2.1-router` are available.

 Changing from one to another is as simple as making check out of the tag.
 I.e.: